PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Methodology

 where each pixel is assumed to be aware of its location with respect to the camera center and the camera intrinsic $\calib$ so that $\warp$ can be applied.
-In this paper, we assume that each pixel can have access to the photometric information of other pixels in the array (which could be implemented using routing mechanisms).
+In this paper, we assume that each pixel can have access to the photometric information of other pixels in the array (which could be implemented using routing/hopping mechanisms across neighbours).

-It is crucial to note that, by breaking down the original problem into individual per-pixel photometric residuals applied on grayscale images, this factor only imposes rank-deficient constraints onto the rotation estimate $\state_i$.
-Consequently, other factors are required to fully constrain the problem, such as the prior and regularization terms detailed next.
+It is crucial to note that, by breaking down the original problem into individual per-pixel photometric residuals applied on grayscale images, this factor only imposes a rank-deficient constraint onto the rotation estimate $\state_i$.
+Consequently, other factors are required to fully constrain the problem, such as the prior and regularization terms.